Mélanie Laurent: Personal life and off-screen work

 Laurent was in a long-term relationship with fellow French actor Julien Boisselier which ended in 2009.
 In March 2013, she revealed that she had married but refused to name her spouse.
 She told The Independent, "he was a crew member and I was an actress."
 Her first child with her husband, a son named Léo, was born in September 2013.
-She continues to publicly state that she has a husband, while continuing to keep his privacy.
-In 2019 she gave birth to their second child together, a girl named Mila.
+In 2019, she gave birth to their second child together, a girl named Mila.
 As of 2019, the family lives in Los Angeles.

-Laurent has established herself as a successful actress in French cinema.
-In a 2009 interview, she explained that she does not have ambitions to be a crossover actress.
-That said, most of her films since 2009 have been in English.
-She stated that she loved France, her street, her café, and not having to use a car.
-Rather than go on to work on a big budget American film after Inglourious Basterds, her next role was in a small theatre piece in France.
-Laurent described recording artist Damien Rice and filmmaker Quentin Tarantino as two "masters" in terms of their art.

-Laurent visited a Climate Defenders Camp in the peatlands of the Indonesian Rainforest with Greenpeace activists.
+Laurent visited a Climate Defenders Camp in the peatlands of the Indonesian rainforest with Greenpeace activists.
 She is one of the Climate Ambassadors for Kofi Annan's Global Humanitarian Forum "Tck Tck Tck" Campaign.
 She joined the campaign against overfishing at the invitation of the Blue Marine Foundation, and was cast for the voice-over of the French documentary Surpêche (based on the book The End of the Line) about the hazards of overfishing.
 She was also one of the leading celebrities in the successful campaign Fish Fight France, which asked for a new European law lowering the level of fish discards in European seas.
 Laurent revealed that spending time at musician Damien Rice's home in Ireland, while working on her 2011 album, inspired her to maintain a compost heap and eat organic food.